 Adam is one of those celebrated bloggers who has used his talent to build an empire of money and knowledge breathing blogs.
 His tips have been featured at leading blogs of the world like Problogger, Kissmetrics, and Search Engine Journal etc.

-Here are her social strategy secrets for 2015 revealed:
+Here are her social strategy secrets for the year revealed:

 Here is his answer to my question:

-- As we see clearly Google plus, Pinterest, Facebook are the hot favorite this twenty fifteen and have tons of potential to be explored.
+- As we see clearly Google plus, Pinterest, Facebook (see Facebook marketing tips here) and have tons of potential to be explored.

 - Google plus clearly is the new SEO optimized social center.
 Comparing it with Facebook or other social networks would be like comparing MAC with PCs.
 No offence, I myself is a PC user lol.
 Google plus, for bloggers and marketers is the paradise social network as it has tons of others like us and more influencers in the niche.
 Not to forget the nascent bloggers and internet marketers are also joining the band wagon hence a good opportunity to make a following too.
 While a normal user logged into his Google account gets two of his search results for a query from people of his Google plus circle, chances are you can show up for a keyword given you have high number of people following you.
 Mark Traphagen, the director of digital outreach at Virante Inc, tells us of an experiment he performed to rank for a keyword in a post on his Google plus account and eventually he did rank for it on the search results.
 (Source)

 - Surprised to Facebook making it into the list?
 Whatever be the reasons of brands hating the network’s “boost paid ads” campaign, you cannot ask the common people to ban it.
 The people still like to spend their productive hours on Facebook and click on appealing links on their news feed.
-One burning example is when Eat24 bid adieu to Facebook through its break up letter, the post itself garnered more than 26,000 Facebook likes and shares.
-This shows you cannot prevent your fans from using Facebook even if you bid it adieu.Read this if you want to increase the organic reach of your Facebook business page.
+One burning example is when Eat24 bid adieu to Facebook through its breakup letter, the post itself garnered more than 26,000 Facebook likes and shares.
+This shows you cannot prevent your fans from using Facebook even if you bid it adieu.Read this if you want to get Facebook likes and shares of your Facebook business page.

 - Pinterest has been gaining traction in the recent year and is even planning to make its image search feature better and more advanced than Google itself.
 Do you know what this means to visual marketers and e-commerce holders?
-Pinterest has been the hot favorite of about 1/5th of the US women and the major traffic referrer after facebook in 2014.
-If you are still new to the lane don’t worry I have an easy-peasy guide to get started with Pinterest.
+Pinterest has been the hot favorite of about 1/5th of the US women and the major traffic referrer after Facebook .
+If you are still new to the lane don't worry I have an easy-peasy Pinterest marketing tip to double your Pinterest followers.

 - As an addition: I went from 50 something to 110 followers on Instagram in a week’s time and proper usage of hashtags.
 Instagram is a very promising platform if you are into brand building or visual marketing.
 I have got good reviews for my blog posts shared there as an image with the shortened URL embedded in the image and typed on the title.